openbudgets/pipeline-fragments/FDPtoRDF/Documentation.md

 # FDP2RDF Developer's Documentation

 ## Overview of mappings from the FDP specification
-To make more clear what is mapped and what not, I took the original FDP specification from http://fiscal.dataprotocols.org/spec/ and added comments to parts that are mapped by the pipeline.
+Below, the FDP-to-RDF mappings implemented in the pipeline are shown on an example from http://fiscal.dataprotocols.org/spec/ as comments to parts that are mapped by the pipeline.
 More clarification can be brought by the examples further below.
 Only mapped parts of FDP specification are displayed - please compare it with the original specification to see what is not mapped.

 ```javascript
   "name": "Australia2014",